Ivanshol/cypresstesttask/cypressStep/README.txt

 Set up JAVA_HOME environment variable, look here for the information on how to do that: https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

+To install cypress, open your project folder with your IDE and run this command: npm install cypress --save-dev

 How to run the test:

-Open the startController.bat file from step controller folder you downloaded when installing step.exense Open the project folder with the IDE of your choice
+Open the startController.bat file from step controller folder you downloaded when installing step.exense

+Open the project folder with the IDE of your choice

-In the terminal type ./node_modules/.bin/cypress open and press enter.
+In the terminal type
+./node_modules/.bin/cypress open
+and press enter.

 After some time the cypress will open and you will see the test list

 In Cypress, open "step.spec.js" by left clicking, you will see the test running